What is Orientation and Mobility (O&M) Training?

 - Use of GPS

-To qualify for orientation and mobility training, individuals must have an open case with either a Vocational Rehabilitation Counselor or an Independent Living Counselor.
+To qualify for Orientation and Mobility training, individuals must have an open case with either a Vocational Rehabilitation Counselor or an Independent Living Counselor.
 The counselor then will make a referral to the appropriate O&M Specialist, who will contact the individual for an appointment.
+For more information, please call (800) 346-2115.

 On-Line Resources: